 The role played by HR professionals has often been a thankless one.
 Usually written off as mere administrators and paper pushers, many tend to underestimate the importance of good HR management.

-Faced with an increasingly challenging economy and shifting demographics, organizations have begun looking inwards as it becomes increasingly clear that Human Resource Management (HRM) is the way forward.
+Faced with an increasingly challenging economy and shifting demographics, organizations have begun looking inward as it becomes increasingly clear that Human Resource Management (HRM) is the way forward.

-Simply put, HRM focuses on the recruitment, training and retention of skilled and dedicated employees within the organization.
-Rather than treating employees as mere laborers, senior business leaders have come around to the realization that employees are in fact both a resource and investment.
+Simply put, HRM focuses on the recruitment, training, and retention of skilled and dedicated employees within the organization.
+Rather than treating employees as mere laborers, senior business leaders have come to the realization that employees are both a resource and an investment.

 Besides engaging with them, HRM emphasizes the need to provide employees with career prospects and opportunities for professional development.
 This ensures that employees have plenty of reasons to remain loyal to an organization.

-On paper, the idea of HRM is a simple one, however the reality is very much different.
-Effective HRM calls for a complete overhaul of organizational SOPs, a paradigm shift and also the right software.
+On paper, the idea of HRM is a simple one, however, the reality is very much different.
+Effective HRM calls for a complete overhaul of organizational SOPs, a paradigm shift, and the right software.